-states already occupied the fields of insurance coverage for preventive care and conscience protections, see Section III.B.1, supra, the presumption against preemption applies here to the extent that the Administration attempts to displace either body of state law with a uniform federal rule.
-See Section III.B.2, supra.
+The foregoing backdrop provides several criteria with which to evaluate the scope of the Administration's authority for mandating "preventive care."
+First, because the Administration failed to comply with the APA, the Administration's position does not warrant deference.
+See Section II.C, supra.
+Second, because the states already occupied the fields of insurance coverage for preventive care and conscience protections, see Section IV.B.1, supra, the presumption against preemption applies here to the extent that the Administration attempts to displace either bodies of state law with uniform federal rules.
+See Section IV.B.2, supra.
 That traditional tool of statutory construction allows this Court to interpret PPACA without resort to the Administration's interpretations.
-See Section III.C, supra.
+See Section IV.C, supra.
 Moreover, even recognizing that PPACA preempted some state law, the presumption against preemption applies to limit the scope of that federal preemption.
 Medtronic, 518 U.S. at 485.
-Taking all these interpretive strands together, the Court can take one or both of the two paths: interpret "preventive" care" narrowly or interpret PPACA to include conscience protections.
-Under either path, Mr. Lind will prevail.
+Taking all these interpretive strands together, this Court can take one or both of the two paths: interpret "preventive" care" narrowly or interpret PPACA to include conscience protections.
+Under either path, Plaintiffs will prevail.
 Moreover, as indicated, the Court can take both paths.
-What these various tools of statutory construction prohibit, however, is the Administration's attempt to avoid both paths.8
+What these tools of statutory construction prohibit, however, is the

+Administration's attempt to avoid both paths.7